Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: Methodology for the Gaussian case

 Combining our two goals, predictive sufficiency and conditional invariance, into a single objective function yields the problem

 where

 The parameter $\lambda$ quantifies the relative weight attached to the two goals, with $\lambda = 0$ yielding the OLS solution.
+The inclusion of the variance $\Sigma_Y$ in the first term of $L_\lambda$ amounts to measuring the regression's relative mean square error, so that the two terms weighted by $\lambda$ and $(1 - \lambda)$ range between zero and one.

-The two terms in $L_\lambda$ admit a geometrical interpretation: the first one is maximized when $a$ is aligned with $C=\Sigma_{XY}$, while the second one is minimized when $a$ is orthogonal to $D=\Sigma_{X\tilde Z}$, so maximizing $L_\lambda$ yields a vector that balances (as quantified by $\lambda$) being parallel to $C$ and orthogonal to $D$.
+The two terms in $L_\lambda$ admit a geometrical interpretation: the first one is maximized when $a$ is aligned with $C=\Sigma_{XY}$, and the second when $a$ is orthogonal to $D=\Sigma_{X\tilde Z}$, so maximizing $L_\lambda$ yields a vector that balances (as quantified by $\lambda$) being parallel to $C$ and orthogonal to $D$.
 Such vector must lie in the plane spanned by $C$ and $D$, so it is fully determined by one angle.

-Better still, problem (\ref{Problem_1}) can be solved in closed form (Theorem \ref{solution}).
+Better still, problem (\ref{Problem_1}) can be solved in closed form (Lemma \ref{solution}).
 Its solution $a^\ast $ is the normalized eigenvector corresponding to the largest eigenvalue of the rank two, symmetric matrix

-Since typically one only has access to a sample $(\y_i, \z_i, \x_i)$, $i=1, \ldots, n$ drawn from the source distribution $\p_{e_0}$, we use this to estimate the optimal direction through a plug in procedure, replacing the expected values that define $C$ and $D$ by empirical means.
-Having found $a^*$ and hence $W$, we predict out of sample with the coefficient of the linear regression of $Y$ on $W$.
+Since typically one only has access to a sample $(\y_i, \z_i, \x_i)$, $i=1, \ldots, n$ drawn from the source distribution $\p_{s}$, we use this to estimate the optimal direction through a plug in procedure, replacing the expected values that define $C$ and $D$ by empirical means.
+Having found $a^*$ and hence $W$, we predict out of sample with the coefficient of the linear regression of $Y$ on $W$, once the new target observations $x$ are centered and normalized with the empirical mean and covariance matrix constructed in source, i.e. with $\x_i$, $i=1, \ldots, n$.
+See Subsection \ref{pty_new} on how to improve this procedure when the marginal $p_t(y)$ is known.